Xpazeman/tld-ambient-lights/README.md

 ## Installation
 * If you haven't already done so, install the [Mod Loader](https://github.com/zeobviouslyfakeacc/ModLoaderInstaller) by **zeobviouslyfakeacc** and patch your game.
 * You should also have [ModSettings](https://github.com/zeobviouslyfakeacc/ModSettings/releases/tag/v1.1) by **zeo** installed in order to be able to change the mod's default options.
 Download the .dll and put it in your mods folder.
+* Alternatively, download Ambient_Lights_vX.X_with_dependencies.zip, that already contains ModSettings.
-* Head over to the [Releases](https://github.com/Xpazeman/tld-ambient-lights/releases/) page and download Ambient_Lights_vX.X.zip
+* Head over to the [Releases](https://github.com/Xpazeman/tld-ambient-lights/releases/) page and download Ambient_Lights_vX.X.zip (or Ambient_Lights_vX.X_with_dependencies.zip, that already contains ModSettings)
 * Unzip this file and move AmbientLights.dll and the ambient-lights folder into your mods directory (it's in <path_to_TheLongDark_installation_folder>/mods ), it should look like this (of course you might have more mods installed):
 * Make sure your game brightness it's set to default, otherwise it might be too bright.
 * **UPDATING**: Simply unzip the file in your mods folder and overwrite the old files.